chipmuenk/pyfda/README.md

 ## Why yet another filter design tool?

 - **Education:** Provide an easy-to-use FOSS tool for demonstrating basic digital stuff and filter design interactively that also works with the limited resolution of a beamer.
-- **Show-off:** Demonstrate that Python is a potent tool for digital signal processing as well.
 - **Fixpoint filter design:** Recursive fixpoint filter design has become a niche for experts.
 Convenient design and simulation support (round-off noise, stability under different quantization options and topologies) could attract more designers to these filters that are easier on hardware resources and much more suitable especially for uCs and low-budget FPGAs.

 ## Release History / Roadmap